West End, Winnipeg

-The West End is a mostly residential area of Downtown Winnipeg, Manitoba, Canada.
+The West End is a mainly residential area of Downtown Winnipeg, Manitoba, Canada.
 It includes the neighbourhoods of Armstrong's Point, Colony, Daniel McIntyre, Minto, Sargent Park, Spence, St. Matthews, West Broadway, and Wolseley.

 The area is bordered by Route 62 (Osborne, Memorial, Colony, and Balmoral Streets) on the east, St. James Street on the west, the Assiniboine River on the south, and Notre Dame Avenue on the north.

 Demographics

 In 2011, the population of the West End was 46,140.

-The area is ethnically diverse.
-Data from the 2011 census shows the West End as 51% Caucasian, 21% Filipino, 15% Aboriginal, 4% Black, and 9% other visible minorities.
+According to data from the 2011 census, the West End's population was composed of 51% Caucasian, 21% Filipino, 15% Aboriginal, 4% Black, and 9% from other visible minority groups.
 Historically, the area was home to large German, Scandinavian, and Icelandic communities.

-Contrast between neighbourhoods in the West End is extreme.
-Armstrong's Point is one of Winnipeg's most affluent neighbourhoods with a median household income of $89,887; West Broadway is located directly north of Armstrong's Point, and has a median household income of $25,877.
+Armstrong's Point is among Winnipeg's most affluent neighbourhoods, with a median household income of $89,887.
+In contrast, West Broadway, located directly north of Armstrong's Point, has a median household income of $25,877.

 Politics

-Municipally, the West End is within both the Daniel McIntyre and Fort Rouge - East Fort Garry city council wards, which are represented by Cindy Gilroy and Sherri Rollins respectively.
+Municipally, the West End falls within both the Daniel McIntyre and Fort Rouge–East Fort Garry city council wards, represented by Cindy Gilroy and Sherri Rollins, respectively.

-Provincially, the electoral map of Manitoba was redrawn in 2019.
-The West End is now divided into the following four electoral districts, all represented by Manitoba NDP members: Wolseley (Lisa Naylor), St. James (Adrien Sala), Notre Dame (Malaya Marcelino), and Union Station (Uzoma Asagwara).
+Provincially, Manitoba's electoral boundaries were redrawn in 2019.
+The West End is now divided into four electoral districts, all represented by Manitoba NDP members: Wolseley (Lisa Naylor), St. James (Adrien Sala), Notre Dame (Malaya Marcelino), and Union Station (Uzoma Asagwara).

-Federally, the West End is within the Winnipeg Centre electoral district and is represented by Leah Gazan (NDP).
+Federally, the West End is part of the Winnipeg Centre electoral district and is represented by Leah Gazan (NDP).